Courses

 9. Why is Agrobacterium-mediated genetic transformation described as Natural Genetic engineering in plants?

 Ans: The Agrobacterium tumefaciens-interceded plant genetic transformation measure requires the presence of two genetic segments situated on the bacterial Ti-plasmid.
-Basically, the main basic part is the T-DNA, which is characterized by conserved 25-base pair imperfect repeats at the closures of the T-region known as a border sequence.
-The tumor-inducing (Ti) plasmid is used as a cloning vector to transfer the desired gene into plants as they insert a part of their DNA in plants during the infection.
+Basically, the main basic part is the T-DNA, which is characterised by conserved 25-base pair imperfect repeats at the closures of the T-region known as a border sequence.
+The tumour-inducing (Ti) plasmid is used as a cloning vector to transfer the desired gene into plants as they insert a part of their DNA in plants during the infection.
 The second is the virulence (vir) region, which is made out of in any event seven significant loci (virA, virB, virC, virD, virE, virF, and virG) encoding parts of the bacterial protein machinery which is mediating the T-DNA processing and transfer.
 The gene of interest is attached to the T-DNA so that it automatically gets transformed into plant cells thus, Agrobacterium tumefacien is known as the “Natural Genetic Engineer” of plants.

-10. Mention the important tools required for genetic engineering technology?
+10. Mention the important tools required for genetic engineering technology.

 Ans: The process of genetic engineering is accomplished only when we have the following key tools:

 a) Restriction Enzymes: In genetic engineering, restriction Enzymes are the enzymes that are responsible for the digestion of DNA strands resulting in the formation of fragments, thus they are called molecular scissors.
-They are of types: Endonucleases and Exonucleases.
+There are of types: Endonucleases and Exonucleases.

 b) Cloning Vector: The cloning Vector is the part of the DNA molecule that is attached to the DNA Segment of an organism that is desired and then transfers into the cell or DNA of another organism.